redis/redis-doc/topics/functions-intro.md

 "Who's there?"
 ```

-Note that we've provided `FCALL`  with two arguments: the function's registered name and the numerical value of 0.
-While the first argument's purpose is obvious, the cryptic numerical value tells Redis the number of key names that follow it.
+Note that we've provided `FCALL` with two arguments: the function's registered name and the numeric value `0`.
+This numeric value indicates the number of key names that follow it (the same way `EVAL` and `EVALSHA` work).

-We'll explain immediately how key names and additional arguments are made accessible to the function.
-Still, this synthetic example doesn't touch any keys, so simply use 0 to run it.
+We'll explain immediately how key names and additional arguments are available to the function.
+As this simple example doesn't involve keys, we simply use 0 for now.

 ## Input keys and regular arguments